 • Dimpling or pitted skin on the breast.

-• A change in the shape or size of the breast.
+• Change in the Appearance of the Breast

 • An inverted nipple.